Munklar/Partridge-Puzzle/README.md

 # Partridge-Puzzle
+Note: As of this writing (2/17/2017) I'm pretty much done.
+The code works and I've satisfied my curiosity about the solutions my programs found.

 This repository is for the source code and related information needed to solve, visualize, and generally explore the "Partridge Puzzle" as described by Robert T. Wainwright in 1996 at the second "Gathering for Gardner".
 Note: I became interested in this puzzle because my last name is Partridge but its invention is entirely Bob Wainwright's.

 Suppose you have a bunch of square tiles: you have N of the tiles that are N units on each side, N-1 of the tiles that are (N-1) x (N-1) in size, and so forth, down to 1 of the 1x1 tiles.
 Well, it's easy enough to compute the area of all those tiles taken together and it would be: